TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Unified Traffic Environment

 where $Q_i$ and $Q_j$ denote regional activity intensities computed from population density and POI concentration, and $e_{ij}$ denotes the travel impedance (\ie free-flow travel time).

-To capture urban system-wide travel behavior, we assign the travel mode (\eg walk, vehicle, subway) of each trip based on household travel survey statistics released by local governments.
-We construct mode-specific OD demand as:
+We assign the travel mode (\eg walk, vehicle, subway) of each trip from mobility survey statistics and construct the mode-specific OD demand as:

-where $m \in \mathcal{M}$ denotes the travel mode, and $p(m \mid c_{ij})$ is the probability of choosing mode $m$ conditioned on the paired purpose–distance category $c_{ij}$ of trips between two regions, obtained from mobility survey statistics.
-By embedding multi-mode demand within the unified physical environment, demands from different modes are injected into the same global traffic state, where they interact through shared infrastructure and traffic dynamics.
+where $m \in \mathcal{M}$ denotes the travel mode and $p(m \mid c_{ij})$ denotes the probability of selecting mode $m$ conditioned on the trip purpose--distance category $c_{ij}$.
+These mode-specific demands initialize the mobility state $s_t^{\mathcal{M}}$, which is subsequently updated through coupled subsystem interactions.
+Consequently, mobility demand dynamically interferes with evolving traffic dynamics.